hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 rm tmp.min

 ```
 After running the script, a general-purpose kubeconfig file `kubeconfig-sa` is created.
-After export the kubeconfig file as the environment variable `KUBECONFIG`, you can access the Kubernetes cluster and check all the resources in the cluster.
+Export the kubeconfig file as the environment variable `KUBECONFIG`, you can access the Kubernetes cluster and check all the resources deployed in the cluster.

 ```bash